King’s Improvement Science

 • Test and refine a coordinated, cross-partner model for accessible evaluation support.

-How the project is conducted
+How the project was conducted

 • Triage Discussion (30 minutes): An initial conversation to assess the project’s evaluation needs and readiness.